borchero/pycave/docs/index.rst

         torch.randn(10000, 8) + 5,
     ])

 This dataset consists of three clusters with 8-dimensional datapoints.
-If you want to fit a k-means model, to find the clusters' centroids, it's as easy as:
+If you want to fit a K-Means model, to find the clusters' centroids, it's as easy as:

 .. code-block:: python